-Class B assessments may be authorized and called to obtain the funds needed to fulfill the TLHIGA's statutory administrative expenses and obligations for insurance policies for a specific insolvent member company.
+Class B assessments may be authorized and called to obtain the funds needed to fulfill the TLHIGA's administrative expenses and covered obligations for insurance policies for a specific insolvent member company.
 The Assessment/Investment Committee of the Board of Directors meets periodically to review the financial position and projected cash flow for each insolvent company to determine whether a Class B assessment will be recommended to be authorized and called.
-The Board of Directors did not authorize a Class B assessment in 2023.
+On April 22, 2024, the Board of Directors authorized a Class B annuity assessment in the amount of \$102.2 million.
+The Board called \$98.5 million of the authorized amount on October 15, 2024.
+The assessment was fully collected by end of the first quarter of 2025.